ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilient/README.md

 # Introduction
-This package contains the Resilient Plugin to the Data Feed extension.
-This Data Feed extension allows one to maintain "replica" data for Resilient incidents, artifacts, tasks, notes, etc. in another instance of Resilient or another Organization in the same instance of Resilient.
+This package contains the Resilient plugin to the Data Feed extension.
+The Data Feed Extension allows you to maintain "replica" data for Resilient incidents artifacts, tasks, notes, and so on, in another Resilient organization in the same or different Resilient platform.
 The updates are performed in near real-time.

 Refer to the documentation on the Data Feed extension for use cases supported and configuration options.
 Also refer to the other Data Feed plugins which can be used in combination.

 ## Features
-* Transfer incident data between two instances of Resilient
+* Transfer incident data between two instances of Resilient.
-* Transfer incident data between two Organizations within the same Resilient instance
+* Transfer incident data between two Organizations within the same Resilient instance.
 * Transfer incident data to more than one Resilient instance at the same time.
-* Synchronized incident data objects include: Artifacts, Attachments, Notes, Milestones, Tasks and Datatables.
+* Synchronized incident data objects include: artifacts, attachments, notes, milestones, tasks and datatables.

 # License